vegarang/aoc/README.md

 ## Utilities for [Advent of code](https://adventofcode.com/) in python

 Inspired by [caderek/aocrunner](https://github.com/caderek/aocrunner), but not nearly as fancy.
-This just fetches the input for today
+This just fetches the input for today and generates a _very_ basic skeleton for todays task

 Set-up using python 3.9